jercle/azgo/README.md

 ## Authentication
 You must be logged in with `azure cli` as this uses the authentication provided by the user currently logged into Azure CLI

+For Azure DevOps functionality, you must have a Personal Access Token set against AZURE_DEVOPS_EXT_PAT environment variable

 ## Usage